aahnik/tgcf/README.md

-6. If you are a python developer, writing [plugins](https://github.com/aahnik/tgcf/wiki/How-to-write-a-plugin-for-tgcf-%3F) is like stealing candy from a baby.
+6. If you are a python developer, writing [plugins](https://github.com/aahnik/tgcf/wiki/How-to-write-a-plugin-for-tgcf-%3F) for tgcf is like stealing candy from a baby.

 What are you waiting for?
 Star the repo and click Watch to recieve updates.